 You must apply to the relevant local authority for a temporary exemption.
 This process will be slightly different to the licence (or temporary licence) application process and should be shorter and have a lower fee.

-Although you won’t need to provide as much information in an exemption application, you will still be required to comply with some of the mandatory conditions.
-These mandatory conditions include your property having planning permission where required, meeting a number of safety standards, and not exceeding a maximum occupancy level.
+Although you won’t need to provide as much information in an exemption application, you will still be required to comply with those mandatory conditions the local authority has applied in respect of temporary exemptions.
+These mandatory conditions can include your property having planning permission where required, meeting a number of safety standards, and not exceeding a maximum occupancy level.
 The local authority can check and enforce any conditions attached to your exemption, including by visiting your premises, so it will be important to understand and meet the conditions.

 Where a licence is required, and a temporary licence or exemption is not in place, it is a criminal offence for a host to continue to operate.
 Hosts who have a number of properties should take care to understand the variety of conditions and requirements that may apply to each of their properties.

-Our licensing team has been advising clients throughout the consultation process for the new short-term let rules.
-If you wish to discuss how these new regulations will affect you, please get in touch with our specialist licencing team, firstname.lastname@example.org, who are more than happy to assist.
+Our licensing team, led by Partner and Solicitor Advocate Kevin Clancy, has been advising clients in Edinburgh and throughout Scotland in respect of their applications for short-term lets licences.
+If you wish to discuss how these new regulations will affect you, please get in touch with our specialist licensing team, or email at firstname.lastname@example.org, who are more than happy to assist.